-- Fugitive dust would be generated by demolition and construction operations. - Emissions of criteria pollutants (VOC and NO_x, as precursors of ozone; CO; PM10; PM{2.5} including its precursor SO2), and GHG emissions of CO2 would result from demolition and construction activities such as: - \circ ~ Use of diesel-powered and gas-powered demolition and construction equipment and - Construction workers' commutes.
+- Fugitive dust would be generated by renovation/construction operations. - Emissions of criteria pollutants (VOC and NOx, as precursors of ozone; CO; PM10; PM25 including its precursor SO2), and GHG emissions of CO2 would result from renovation/construction activities such as: - Use of diesel-powered and gas-powered construction equipment and 0 - Construction workers' commutes.
+0

 Construction Emissions.
-Criteria pollutant emissions and GHG emissions in terms of CO2 generated by temporary construction activities, including building renovations, were calculated using the U.S. EPA-developed MOVES2014a emission factor model.
+Criteria pollutant emissions and GHG emissions in terms of CO2 generated by temporary construction activities, including building renovations, were calculated using the U.S. EPAdeveloped MOVES2014a emission factor model.
 The model was used for both nonroad equipment and on-road vehicles in association with Otero County default input parameters and equipment usage hours and the number of trips from trucks and commuter vehicles, respectively.
 Equipment types, hours of operation, and vehicle trips were estimated based on guidance from the RSMeans Estimating Handbook.